Enrichment Program

 Targeted Grade Levels: 9, 10, 11

-This 4-day course will offer students the opportunity to answer the common question, “What do I do when I do not understand?”
+This 3-day course is built to help develop Mathematical and Literacy based skills to help students achieve greater academic goals.
+The course will offer students the opportunity to answer the common question, “What do I do when I do not understand?”
 This interactive class will allow students to practice a variety of learning strategies applied to different content areas and a variety of types of text encountered in high school and college.
 Topics include: Cornell note taking; visualization strategies; strategies to focus and connect with podcasts, videos, lectures and other media; comprehension of challenging text; Costa's questioning; writing effective summaries; strategies to learn academic vocabulary; identifying author's purpose and claim; along with speaking and listening skills.
-All learning styles and all levels of high school students welcome.
+All learning styles and all levels of high school students are welcome to work with our math and reading specialists.